Conservation and Restoration Ecology Pathway

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an CRE major requirement.

-Students admitted to the CRE major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
+Students admitted to the CRE major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
 Students with questions about their major requirements should contact an IAS advisor.
+For more information, please check Requirement Changes Autumn 2016 page.